 – 22nd pick: Chris Mills (Cleveland)

-In his first 4 seasons in the NBA, Mills played 399 games.
+In his first four seasons in the NBA, Mills played 399 games.
 He played 79 in his rookie year, and then 80 games for each of the the next three seasons.
-He played 11,063 minutes in that time for an average of 34.7 minutes per game, and scored 4,006 points for an average of 12.6ppg.
+He played 11,063 minutes in that time for an average of 34.7 minutes per game, and scored 4,006 points for an average of 12.6 ppg.
 This all came with the Cavaliers.

-After his fourth season concluded, Mills signed a swanky new 7 year, $33.6 million contract with the Boston Celtics in August, who then unusually traded him to the New York Knicks two months later before he ever played a game for them because the incoming Rick Pitino didn't think he would fit in a running game.
-Mills managed 8 games in the first season of his new contract, but he never played more than 66 games again, and appeared in only 169 games over the last 6 years of his contract, earning $30.6 million over that time.
-For maths fans, that's $181,065 dollars a game.
+After his fourth season concluded, Mills signed a swanky new seven-year, $33.6 million contract with the Boston Celtics in August, who then unusually traded him to the New York Knicks two months later before he ever played a game for them because the incoming Rick Pitino didn’t think he would fit in a running game.
+Mills managed 80 games in the first season of his new contract, but he never played more than 66 games again, and appeared in only 169 games over the last six years of his contract, earning $30.6 million over that time.
+For maths fans, that’s $181,065 dollars a game.

 Mills was traded by the Knicks to the Warriors after only one season as a part of the Latrell Sprewell deal, and it was they who had to put up with paying him all that money just to miss most of the next five seasons due to injury.
-In the last year of his contract, however, Mills's expiring $6.6 million salary became a valuable commodity, and the Warriors traded him in the 2003 offseason as a part of the Antawn Jamison deal (a deal which they got absolutely creamed on, talent wise).
-The Mavericks traded him to the Celtics later that offseason as a part of the Raef LaFrentz deal, and the Celtics traded him to the Hawks at the deadline as necessary salary filler in the three way Rasheed Wallace deal.
-Mills didn't play that year nor ever again.
+In the last year of his contract, however, Mills’s expiring $6.6 million salary became a valuable commodity, and the Warriors traded him in the 2003 offseason as a part of the Antawn Jamison deal.
+The Mavericks traded him to the Celtics later that offseason as a part of the Raef LaFrentz deal, and the Celtics traded him to the Hawks at the deadline as necessary salary filler in the three-way Rasheed Wallace deal.
+Mills didn’t play that year nor ever again.